NOAA-GSL/SENA-c_sw/ref/README.md

 ### Building with MPI support

 This kernel can be built with MPI to simulate a parallel execution.
-The `c_sw` kernel was extracted from a much large MPI code where halo exchanges take place at a higher level.
-Therefore, this kernel is not a true MPI program.
-However, when built with MPI support this kernel simulates a MPI execution by running N copies of the serial version and performing a single, simulated, halo exchange (not implemented yet).
-To enable MPI execution, add `-DENABLE_MPI=1` to the `cmake` command.
+The `c_sw` kernel was extracted from a much larger MPI code where halo exchanges took place at a higher level.
+Therefore, this kernel is not a true parallel program.
+However, when built with MPI support this kernel simulates a parallel MPI execution by running N copies of the serial version and performing a single, simulated, halo exchange (not implemented yet).
+To enable simulated parallel MPI execution, add `-DENABLE_MPI=1` to the `cmake` command.
 For example:

 ```bash
 $ cmake -DCMAKE_BUILD_TYPE=debug -DENABLE_MPI=1 ..
 ```

-On execution input and output statistics for each rank are written to files named according to their MPI rank.
+On execution the input and output statistics for each rank are written to files named according to their MPI rank.
 For example:

 ```
 c_sw_12x24.log.0000